 All transfer credits that are accepted by the Institute and applied to the student’s program of study will be treated as both credits attempted and credits earned.
 Courses with a temporary grade of Incomplete will not be used in the SAP evaluation until a final grade is entered.
-All attempts for repeated coursework will be treated as credits attempted and the passing grade will replace failed grades in the Cumulative Grade Point Average (CGPA).
+All attempts for repeated course work will be treated as credits attempted and the passing grade will replace failed grades in the CGPA.
 Courses may not be repeated for credit if the student has already achieved a passing grade.
-Individual courses from which a student withdraws up to the 75% point in the course will be treated as credits attempted but not earned, impacting pace but without impact to the CGPA.
+Individual courses from which a student withdraws up to the 75% point in the course will be assigned a “W” grade and will be treated as credits attempted but not earned, impacting pace but without impact to the CGPA.

-A student who fails to achieve the standards of CGPA and/or pace under this policy will be placed on one term/semester of Academic Warning.
-At the completion of the warning period, a student who fails to achieve standards of CGPA and/or pace is subject to dismissal.
-If at any point, the student fails to achieve a CGPA or pace that ensures completion within maximum time frame, a student will be subject to withdrawal in addition to losing eligibility to funding.
+A student who fails to achieve the SDI SAP standards under this policy will be placed on one semester of Academic Warning.
+At the completion of the warning period, a student who fails to achieve standards of CGPA and/or pace and/or maximum time frame constraints is subject to dismissal and loss of funding.

-The Institute will notify the student of any result of an evaluation that may affect funding.
-This notification will be given within 7 days of any negative determination.
-During the Academic Warning period, students can receive guidance to assist them in attaining acceptable progression requirements, and are still eligible for funding.
-SDI may require students to fulfill specific conditions including modifications to course loads or registration in specific courses.
+SDI will notify the student of any result of an evaluation that may affect funding and/or eligibility to continue.
+This notification will be given within seven days of any negative determination.
+During the Academic Warning period, students can receive guidance to assist in attaining acceptable progression requirements and are still eligible for funding.
+SDI may require students to fulfill specific conditions, including modifications to course loads or registration in specific courses.